Skip to main content

 Migrating Services to Service Management

-1. Log into Trackunit Manager.
+1. Log in to Trackunit Manager.

 2. Click on the Migration Tool app in the left-hand menu.